National Team

 What are your specialties as a team member?

 I focus my attention on freestyle coaching, commonalities between disciplines, and creating environments to coach people skills.
+Trusting that my actions on the team speak for my contributions.
+My interests include diversity in technical snowboarding skills and seeking insight to building people to have a positive influence.

 Relevant certifications?